 The fairest isle mine eyes ever beheld.

 These were the words attributed to Christopher Columbus upon landing on Jamaica's shores in 1494.
-Over 500 years later there are many people that would still agree with the famous explorer.
-Jamaica's natural beauty and rich history have created one of the best places on Earth.
+Over 500 years later there are many people that would still agree with the controversial explorer.
+Jamaica's natural beauty and rich history have combined to create one of the best places on earth.
 Perfect beaches, lush green mountainsides, beautiful waterfalls, and one of the strongest cultures in the world can all be found if you get past the cruise ships and all-inclusive resorts.
 There may be more to experience in Jamaica, pound-for-pound, than anywhere else.
-Imagine if Columbus could see this island now.
+Don't believe us?
+Come see for yourself!

 Jamaica is arguably the most recognizable country of its size in the world.
 Musically, there is no equal.
 From the legendary stylings of Bob Marley to the modern dancehall and reggae scenes, Jamaicans have always provided the world with great music.
 In athletics, the fastest human being in history hails from Trelawny parish, and Jamaicans finished 1st, 2nd, and 3rd in the 200m sprint at the 2012 Olympics.
 Jamaica is also one of the best cricket nations in the world and has one of the best players to date (Chris Gayle).
 In film, Cool Runnings, Pirates of the Caribbean and Shottas are just a few of the many to feature Jamaica as the setting.
 You can also find the food of the island worldwide, along with the quintessential ONE LOVE vibe.
 Not bad for a country of only 3 million people.